-Medial Branch Block at Ramos Center in Bradenton FL, Sarasota FL and Venice, FL
+Medial Branch Block Injections in Bradenton FL, Sarasota FL and Venice, FL

 This diagnostic procedure is performed to identify a painful facet joint.
 The facet joints are the joints between the vertebrae in the spine.
 They allow the spine to bend, flex and twist.